This post may contain affiliate links. Please see disclosure policy here.

 - 1 cup semi sweet chocolate chips

-- 1 cup marshmallows plus extra for topping
+- 1 cup mini marshmallows plus extra for topping

-- 1 cup cinnamon graham crackers crushed or chopped
+- 1 cup graham crackers crushed into crumbs

 Instructions

-- Cream the butter and sugars together until light and fluffy
+- Cream the butter and sugars together until light and fluffy.
+Use an electric hand mixer or a stand mixer with the paddle attachment.

 - Add in the vanilla, eggs and pudding mix